A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Decentralized Stability Condition

 The link between asymptotic stability and the output feedback passivity is established by the following lemma \cite{hill1977stability}: \begin{lemma} (Corollary 1 in \cite{hill1977stability}) The equilibrium point $\mathbf{o}$ of the closed-loop system in Figure \ref{fig:feedback} is asymptotically stable, if both subsystems $\mathcal{F}$ and $\mathcal{B}$ are output feedback passive. \end{lemma}

-Lemma \ref{lemma:DHill} guides one to design a decentralized protocol for each IBR to ensure system-level stability.
+Lemma \ref{lemma:DHill} guides one to design a decentralized condition for each IBR to ensure system-level stability.
 Subsection \ref{subs: OFP_network} examines the OFP property of the feedback loop $\mathcal{B}$ in Figure \ref{fig:feedback}.
-Subsection \ref{subs: Protocol} introduces the protocol that ensures the OFP property of the feed-forward loop $\mathcal{F}$.
+Subsection \ref{subs: Protocol} introduces the condition that ensures the OFP property of the feed-forward loop $\mathcal{F}$.